nikalon/SunSync/README.md

 To develop this plugin, the following sources served as a reference:

 - Practical Astronomy with your Calculator or Spreadsheet, 4th Edition.
+- Some parts of the source code uses data from Wikidata.